Sairyss/domain-driven-hexagon/README.md

 Returning an error instead of throwing explicitly shows a type of each exception that a method can return so you can handle it accordingly.
 It can make an error handling and tracing easier.

 To help with that you can create an [Algebraic Data Types (ADT)](https://en.wikipedia.org/wiki/Algebraic_data_type) for your errors and use some kind of Result object type with a Success or a Failure condition (a [monad](<https://en.wikipedia.org/wiki/Monad_(functional_programming)>) like [Either](https://typelevel.org/cats/datatypes/either.html) from functional languages similar to Haskell or Scala).
-Unlike throwing exceptions, this approach allows defining types (ADTs) for every error and will let you see and handle them explicitly instead of using `try/catch` and having exceptions that are invisible at compile time.
+Unlike throwing exceptions, this approach allows defining types (ADTs) for every error and will let you see and handle them explicitly instead of using `try/catch` and avoid throwing exceptions that are invisible at compile time.
 For example:

 ```typescript
 // User errors: